cdklabs/cdk-ethereum-node/API.md

 ```

 - *Type:* string
-- *Default:* The default network selected is ROPSTEN test network
+- *Default:* The default network selected is Mainnet network

 The Ethereum Network in which the node will be created.